Shoot for 10

 If you’re eligible to participate in your employer-sponsored retirement plan, don’t wait any longer to join the action.
 Even if you can’t afford to sock away 10% from the start, you can still boost your balance thanks to compound growth.This valuable benefit allows you to “earn interest on your interest” as any of your potential earnings are reinvested — tax-free — in your retirement account.5

 Above all, as you’re climbing the ladder toward 10% as you age, your balance can continue to rise with you.

 Little by little, you can make big strides.

 If you want to score more money for your future, consider accelerating your percentage by 1% at the beginning of every January until you arrive at the 10% target.
 To remain on schedule (and so you don’t forget!), check with your provider to see if it offers an automatic escalation feature, which can help you gradually gain ground each year.
 As Empower research suggests, employees in retirement programs with auto-increases are on track to replace over 105% of their income in the long run.6

 But why stop at 10%?

-Giving maximum effort and deferring up to IRS limits can help you strengthen your nest egg at an even faster pace.
-Visit irs.gov to determine how much you’re eligible to stockpile on an annual basis.7
+Giving maximum effort and deferring up to IRS limits can help you strengthen your retirement nest egg at an even faster pace.
+Visit irs.gov to show 2020 and 2021 numbers to determine how much you’re eligible to stockpile on an annual basis.7

 Whether you create an emergency fund, build a budget or avoid taking on new debt, establishing any new exercise requires a championship mentality.
 That’s why it’s often recommended to take “baby steps.”8